cbonaco1/final_project/README.md

 Welcome to the FeatherNote application!
 FeatherNote is a single-page web application inspired by Evernote.
 This application is built using the Rails web framework, as well as React.js.
-Give it a try [here][live-link]!
+Give it a try <a href="http://feather-note.herokuapp.com/" target="_blank">
+  here
+</a>!

 ## Features
 - [ ] Create an account